menu

 The government often provides some of the more stable jobs in the economy.
 From local, to state, to federal government workers, the government can also be a major employer.
 What NeighborhoodScout's analysis revealed, is that the Danbury North neighborhood in particular stands out when compared nationally for the proportion of its working residents who are employed by the government.
 At 32.2% of its workforce, this neighborhood has a greater concentration of government workers than 99.9% of U.S. neighborhoods.

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The Danbury North neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Residents of the Danbury North neighborhood have the pleasure of having one of the shortest commutes to work of any neighborhood in America.
 64.4% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
 This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 97.4% of U.S. neighborhoods.
 Less time commuting means more time for other things in life.

 Did you know that the Danbury North neighborhood has more Portuguese and African ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 3.8% of this neighborhood's residents have Portuguese ancestry and 6.9% have African ancestry.